Chanel Contos: Early life and education

-Activism
+Advocacy and career

+Teach Us Consent

 In February 2021, Contos began an Instagram poll asking for stories from young Australian women who had been sexually assaulted.
 After an outpouring of responses, she started the website Teach Us Consent, which hosted a separate online petition to ask for sexual consent education in Australian schools.
 The petition generated a strong response, with over 44,000 signatures within a month of its launch, along with over 5,000 stories of sexual assault.

-In March 2021, the sex crimes unit of the New South Wales Police Force collaborated with Contos to ask young women who had filed stories of assault on Contos' site to also make informal reports to the NSW police department.
-In April 2021, Contos proposed that an anonymous online tip site be set up to enable young victims of sexual assault to report assaults to the Australian police.
+In March 2021, the sex crimes unit of the New South Wales Police Force collaborated with Contos to ask young women who had filed stories of assault on Contos' site to also make informal reports to the New South Wales Police Force.
+In April 2021, Contos proposed that an anonymous online tip site be set up to enable young victims of sexual assault to report assaults to Australian police.

 In May 2021, the then Australian prime minister Scott Morrison pledged to meet with Contos to discuss sexual consent education.
+This eventually led to the adoption of compulsory consent education in the Australian National Curriculum.

+Contos brought more widespread awareness to the practice of stealthing, and, supported by research of and advocacy by The Australia Institute, helped to initiate consistent criminalisation of this form of sexual assault (non-consensual removal of a condom during sex) in all states and territories of Australia.
+As of 2023, all states except Western Australia had criminalised stealthing.
+In July 2022 she convened a forum on the issue hosted by The Australia Institute, with attendees including federal Attorney-General Mark Dreyfus, Attorneys-General advisors, shadow Attorneys-General, Supreme Court judges, and legislative council members.
+It was widely covered by the media.

+Teach Us Consent is now a not-for-profit education and advocacy organisation supported by the Australian Government and various philanthropists.
+As of 2026 it is running a campaign called "Fix Our Feeds", to combat the influence of social media algorithms on gender-based violence and young people's health.
+The campaign has wide support from many organisations and individuals involved in the prevention of violence, men's mental health, eating disorders, democracy, and social cohesion.